top of page

 Here's where real life multi-factor authentication comes in.

 Have a "code word" that everyone in your family knows.
 Then if you get that panicky call from your relative, simply ask them for the code word.
 Keep it simple but arcane.
 A silly but memorable word that no one else would guess.
-Practice that word once a week or month with your family so no one forgets.
+Practice that word once a month with your family so no one forgets.

 If needed, you can establish a different code word for your boss and work colleagues.